neos/fusion-form/Documentation/FusionRuntimeReference.rst

 --------------------------------------------

 The `ValidatorCollection` implements the `validatorInterface` for an array of multiple named properties.
-It will execute all validator that are defined and merge the results into one.
+It will execute all validators that are defined and merge the results into one.

 :[key]: (`ValidatorInterface`, defaults to `Neos.Fusion.Form:Runtime.Validator`_)